boystrange/ProgramVerification/src/Chapter/Polymorphism.lagda.md

 by itself.
 In the end, the programmer will typically apply `id₄` to an underscore followed by the actual argument.
-We can spare this burden to the programmer by declaring that the first argument of `id₄` is an **implicit argument**.
+We can spare this burden to the programmer by declaring that the first argument of `id₄` is **implicit**.
 As the name suggests, implicit arguments can be omitted in the program since they are supposed to be inferred automatically.
-An implicit argument is declared by using braces `{...}` instead of parentheses `(...)`.
+An implicit argument is declared using braces `{...}` instead of parentheses `(...)`.
 So, the final version of the polymorphic identity function with implicit arguments is the following.

 ```